project-forth-works/project-forth-works/System-Software/dump/README.md

   LOOP i from 0 to 15:
      output byte in memory at (address+i) as an ASCII character, "." if that character is a control character (byte<32)

+Function: dump ( address length -- )
+   WHILE length is positive:
+        dump-line at address
+        increase address by 16
+        decrease length by 16
 ```

 ## Minimal Forth implementation of DUMP: